 That was amazing.
 Will the Minister of State conclude the debate?

 I apologise to the Minister of State.
 I have a meeting with people from RTÉ.
 I do not mean to be rude.

 I presume it is not about "Operation Transformation".

 I thank all Senators sincerely for their contributions.
-It is always a pleasure to be in the Seanad and to listen to them.
-I thank my officials, who have been studiously taking on board all the contributions.
+It is always a pleasure to be in the Seanad and listen to them.
+I thank my officials who have been studiously taking on board all the contributions.
 They have been duly noted, including the comments on the role of education, the code of practice and the oversight implementation group, which does exist.
-The group is looking at the built environment and breastfeeding.
+The group is looking at the built environment and breast-feeding.

 I assure Senators that the importance of many of these issues is noted and they will be taken back to the Minister of State with responsibility for this area, Deputy Catherine Byrne.
 The psychological impact is relevant as well, and that comes under my area of mental health.
 I thank Senators.

-We did not have a chance to welcome the Minister, Deputy Daly, because he came in mid-debate.
+We did not have a chance to welcome the Minister of State, Deputy Jim Daly, because he came in mid-debate.
 I thank him for his contribution.
-I congratulate the Acting Leader on her debate this afternoon.
+I congratulate the Deputy Leader on her contribution to the debate.
 When is it proposed to sit again?

 Next Tuesday at 2.30 p.m.